pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 In order to configure a check-in list, click the :btn-icon:fa3-wrench:: button next to it.

-If you also want attendees who have not yet completed the payment for their order to be able to check in at your event, check the box next to "Include pending orders".
+If you want attendees who have not yet completed the payment for their order to still be able to check in at your event, check the box next to "Include pending orders".
 Checking in an attendee who has not paid their order does not affect the order's payment status.

 The box next to "All products (including newly created ones)" is checked by default.